As of Thursday 1 August 2024 we are now City St George’s, University of London and together we're more.

 These will also improve significantly for students across our campuses.
 On our Clerkenwell campus, through the Student Support Hub, which has delivered a brand-new student space that brings our key services together in one place.

-On our Tooting campus, work is underway to develop a similar space on the Ground Floor for students to meet and collaborate, and in September 2024, a programme of work began to introduce improvements to the Rob Lowe Sports Hall building.
+On our Tooting campus, we recently opened a similar space on the Ground Floor for students to meet and collaborate as part of our Education Transformation Project to enhance our student spaces.
+We also completed a programme of work last academic year to introduce improvements to the Rob Lowe Sports Hall building.
+Find out more about our sports and leisure facilities on the Student Hub.

 What should students in the School of Health & Medical Sciences (previously the School of Health & Psychological Sciences and St George's School of Health & Medical Sciences) expect?